-The amounts reported represent retention bonuses, as described above.
-(1)

-Amounts reflect the grant date fair value of option awards granted in 2021 and 2020, calculated in accordance with ASC Topic 718.
-For (2)information regarding assumptions underlying the valuation of equity awards, see the notes to our audited financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2021.
+- (1) The 2021 amounts reported represent retention bonuses offered as an incentive to retain key employees during particular crucial business periods. - (2) Amounts reflect the grant date fair value of option awards granted in 2022 and 2021, calculated in accordance with ASC Topic 718.
+For information regarding assumptions underlying the valuation of equity awards, see notes 2 and 12 to our audited financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2022.
 These amounts reflect the accounting cost and do not correspond to the actual value that may be recognized by the named executive officers upon exercise of the stock options.
-For option awards granted in 2021, awards valued at \$250,430 for John Tucker will be cancelled for no consideration on July 25, 2022.
-For option awards granted in 2020, awards valued at \$477,505 and \$39,758 for John Tucker and Rachael Nokes, respectively, were cancelled for no consideration on April 30, 2021.

-(3) The 2021 amounts reported represent incentive bonuses earned for performance with respect to fiscal year 2021 and paid in February 2022.
-The incentive bonuses awarded with respect to fiscal year 2021 were paid pursuant to the 2021 Bonus Plan and amounts were determined based upon the achievement of Company performance objectives related to regulatory achievements, lifecycle management, fiscal management, and operational execution for the year ended December 31, 2021.
-The 2020 amounts reported represent incentive bonuses earned for performance with respect to fiscal year 2020 and paid in February 2021.
-The incentive bonuses awarded with respect to fiscal year 2020 were paid pursuant to the 2020 Bonus Plan and amounts were determined based upon the achievement of Company performance objectives related to regulatory achievements, lifecycle management, fiscal management, and operational execution for the year ended December 31, 2020.
+For option awards granted in 2021, awards valued at \$250,430 for John Tucker were cancelled for no consideration on July 25, 2022. - (3) The 2022 amounts reported represent incentive bonuses earned for performance with respect to fiscal year 2022 and paid in January 2023.
+The incentive bonuses awarded with respect to fiscal year 2022 were paid pursuant to the 2022 Bonus Plan and amounts were determined based upon the achievement of Company performance objectives related to regulatory achievements, lifecycle management, fiscal management, and operational execution for the year ended December 31, 2022. - (4) The amounts reported in this column for 2022 include the following:

-(4)The amounts reported for 2021 include the following: